 - “We can all agree that the unexamined life is not worth living…but if all you’re doing is examining, you’re not living.” — Adam Leipzig

-Bonus (from my wife): “It’s certainly changed my perspective for the better.
+Bonus Tip (from my wife): “It’s certainly changed my perspective for the better.
 I’ve always looked at things from other angles, but I’m looking at life from angles that I didn’t know previously existed.
 Here’s my philosophy on life: Respectfully question everything; we know nothing.”

-Update 8/28/19: I’m working on a course (and possibly book) about life purpose!
-It will be a detailed guide outlining how I’ve found and created my own life purpose over the last four years since my existential crisis.
+Update 12/21/20: I’m working on an online course about life purpose launching in 2021!
+It will be a detailed guide outlining how I’ve found and created my own life purpose over the last five years since my existential crisis.
 Please sign up for email or follow socially to be notified when it is available.
 Thank you!